newhuo-tech/sg-docs/source/index.html.md

 {    "ch":"market.ethbtc.mbp.150",    "ts":1573199608679,    "tick":{        "seqNum":100020146795,        "prevSeqNum":100020146794,        "bids":[ ],        "asks":[            [645.14,26.75597395914065]        ]    }}
 ```

-In the near future, Huobi Global will align the update behavior of 150-level incremental channel with 5-level/20-level, which means while single side order book changed (either bid or ask), the update message will be no longer including a blank object for another side.<br>
+In the near future, Huobi Singapore will align the update behavior of 150-level incremental channel with 5-level/20-level, which means while single side order book changed (either bid or ask), the update message will be no longer including a blank object for another side.<br>

 4) While there is nothing change between two snapshots in past 100ms, the 150 levels incremental MBP feed still sends out a message which contains two blank objects – bids & asks. <br>